ankishb/all-in-one-place/keras another docs.md

-#### Note: Following docs is prepared from the keras official docs/code, with the objective to prepared only info that is used daily in most cases.
+**Note**: Following docs is prepared from the keras official docs/code, with the objective to prepared only info that is used daily in most cases.

 This doc contains following contents: